 Pensacola State College adheres to a policy of employee protection and work place safety as prescribed by the Occupational Safety and Health Administration (OSHA) Blood borne Pathogens Regulation 29 CFR 1910.1030, effective July 2016.
 All employees having occupational exposure to blood borne pathogens require OSHA training in occupational exposure control procedures.
 Employee training sessions will be arranged by the areas needed.
 Adherence with the policies and procedures contained in the College's Occupational Exposure Control Plan is required of all employees.
-The plan is available by contacting the College's Environmental Management Manager.
+The plan is available by contacting the Plant Operations Department.